ivinskiy/office-viewer/README.md

 # 3D model office viewer

 Welcome to my 3D model office viewer!
+It's made in ThreeJS, React Fiber Three and TailwindCSS for styling.
 The url to the deployed application: https://regal-biscochitos-3dc186.netlify.app/

 ## Getting started